 How to choose between SCRUM and Kanban when you’re not an expert in any of them?

 SCRUM is very popular.
-Probably it’s the most popular Agile framework, especially in IT.
+It’s probably the most popular Agile framework, especially in IT.
 However, many companies wonder if it is the best one and if they could find a different solution.
 That’s when they encounter Kanban.
 It originated in car manufacturing and is so matured, that many people use some of its elements not even knowing where they come from.

 You can learn about the essentials of both these frameworks and their backgrounds from our previous article: Kanban vs Scrum: What are the Differences?

 Before you choose any framework or method of running a project, you should evaluate the nature of your assignment, your organization, and the team.

 - Does your project’s business cycle naturally fit any of the pre-selected frameworks or it’s very close to it?

 - Does your team have experience in any of these frameworks?

 - Do you rather want to adjust your organizational structure to the framework or the other way round?

 - Do you need precisely described roles and procedures?

 - How strongly you want to engage in the process of product development?